StackStorm/st2docs/docs/source/troubleshooting/index.rst

 Troubleshooting
 ===============

-This section includes common problems you might encounter while using the Brocade Workflow Composer platform, and how to debug and troubleshoot them.
+This section includes common problems you might encounter while using the |fullname| platform, and how to debug and troubleshoot them.

 .. toctree::